SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/software.md

 **SmartREST example**

 The static SmartREST template 116 is provided for devices to upload their installed software.
 It takes a dynamic length list of triples per software package as parameters.
-Each triple is interpreted as the name, version, and URL property of an individual package.
+Each triple is interpreted as the name, version, and URL property of an individual package:

 `116,software_a,3.0.0,http://example.com/software_a,software_b,2.0.0,http://example.com/software_b`